-The money you invest earns interest.
+The money you invest, say in an Individual Retirement Arrangement (or IRA), earns interest.
+An IRA is taxadvantage personal savings plan where contributions may be tax-deductible and earn compound interest.
 Compound interest is when your money (called capital) AND your interest earn money over the next year.
 In the third year, you earn money based on your capital plus your first two years' interest.

-If you start investing when you're young, you have years to take advantage of what has been called "the most powerful force in the universe."
+If you start investing when you're young, you have years to take advantage of compounding, which has been called "the most powerful force in the universe."

 It doesn't take much cash to invest to make big bucks.
-If you save \$100 a month for 40 years and earn a 10% return (stock markets average 10%, usually), you'll wind up with \$641,128!
+If you save \$100 a month for 40 years and earn a 10% return (stock markets average 10%, usually), you'll wind up with \$641,128.